How to play Cribbage for dummies. This guide explains the Cribbage Rules in simple steps.

 First player or team to travel along their path and score 121 points wins.

-At the start, the dealer may score additional points if the starter card is a Jack.
+The dealer may score additional points at the start if the starter card is a Jack.
 Players play cards and score points based on combinations played during play.
 Once all cards have been played, all players gather their played hands and score their hands.

 If the player is the Dealer, they score 2 points if the starter is a Jack and moves their peg ahead 2 holes on the track.
 Dealer does this before playing their hand.